-Objective: The student will create a definition for energy conservation and energy efficiency based on discussion with classmates and input from teacher.
+Objective: The student will create a definition for energy conservation and energy efficiency based on the discussion with their classmates and input from their teacher.

 Time: One class period